 The overall research program is led by Erle S. Robertson, Ph.D. who was recruited in January 2016 to enhance and stimulate research activities within the department, and provide new and exciting opportunities for current and future investigators.
 Dr. Robertson is a leading investigator in viral associated cancers with over 20 years of experience.
 He works closely with department and Perelman School of Medicine senior leadership to strengthen our research program by fostering collaboration within the department and University.
 The long-term goal for our program is to create synergies between basic and clinical investigators, and to recruit new investigators who share our research interests and build upon our current successes.

 |Head and Neck Cancer Research

 The head and neck cancer research division is a leading group of investigators in both basic and translational cancer research.
 The group includes Drs.
-Basu, Brose and Robertson.
+Basu, White and Robertson.

 The research division of Otology includes the laboratories of Drs.
-Cohen, Elliades, Geffen and Li.
+Cohen, Geffen and Li.

-The research division of Rhinology which includes Drs.
-Doty, Cohen and Lee, has been recognized for their contributions to understanding the molecular mechanisms of smell and taste with insights into curbing morbidity related to a number of head and neck pathologies.
+The research division of Rhinology, which includes Drs.
+Adappa, Cohen, Doty, Kohanski and Lee, has been recognized for their contributions to understanding the molecular mechanisms of smell and taste with insights into curbing morbidity related to a number of head and neck pathologies.